RKKOYA/LegacyTrack/README.md

   * music.nether.soul_sand_valley
   * music.nether.warped_forest

-The .json file provided redefines these sound events with their own sounds list to play specifically C418 music.
+The resource packs provide .json files that redefines this sound events to specifically play music like how it is on legacy console editions.

 ### Examples: